• FREE Delivery Mainland UK Exclusions Apply*

 The Different Types of Home Generators

-There are 2 main types of backup generators for the home – portable generators, which are ideal for small-scale power needs, and standby generators, which are permanently installed outside your home and automatically turn on during outages when paired with an ATS (Automatic Transfer Switch).
+There are 2 main types of home backup generators: portable generators, ideal for small-scale power needs, and standby generators, which are permanently installed outside your home and automatically turn on during outages when paired with an ATS (Automatic Transfer Switch).
 Standby generators provide more comprehensive power for your home, compared to their portable counterparts.

 The Best Generator for a Winter Storm